Hypothesis testing for varying coefficient models in tail index regression: Application

 The dataset also contains percentages by type: neutrophils, eosinophils, basophils, monocytes, and lymphocytes.
 White blood cell differentiation is a clinical test that identifies the types of white blood cells that cause an abnormal white blood cell count.
 These five types have different immune functions and can help detect certain diseases.
-The sample average these are about 58.02, 3.10, 0.69, 8.39, 29.84\% for male and about 58.70, 2.57, 0.71, 7.47, 30.59\% for female.
-Neutrophils and lymphocytes comprise the majority of white blood cells, and the correlation coefficients calculated from the transformed observations, as described later, are approximately $-0.93$ for males and $-0.95$ for females.
-In other words, there is a strong negative correlation between the percentage of neutrophils and lymphocytes.
-In this analysis, we define the response $Y$ as the white blood cell count; the predictors $X_1,X_2,X_3$ and $X_4$ as the percentages of eosinophils, basophils, monocytes and lymphocytes in the white blood cells; and the predictor $T$ as age.
-We denote ${\bf{X}}=(X_1,X_2,X_3,X_4)^\top$.
+The sample averages were about 58.02, 3.10, 0.69, 8.39, and 29.84\% for males and about 58.70, 2.57, 0.71, 7.47, and 30.59\% for females, respectively.
+Neutrophils and lymphocytes comprised the majority of white blood cells, and the correlation coefficient calculated from the transformed observations, as described below, was approximately $-0.93$ for males and $-0.95$ for females.
+In other words, there was a strong negative correlation between the percentages of neutrophils and lymphocytes.
+In this analysis, we define the response $Y$ as the white blood cell count; the predictors $X_1$, $X_2$, $X_3$ and $X_4$ as the percentages of eosinophils, basophils, monocytes and lymphocytes in the white blood cells; and the predictor $T$ as age.
+We denote ${\bf{X}}=(X_1, X_2, X_3, X_4)^\top$.

-Figures \ref{f5.3} and \ref{f5.4} show the three-dimensional scatter plots of each $(X_j,T,Y)$ for men and women, respectively.
-As shown in these figure, predictors $X_1,X_2,X_3$ and $X_4$ have many outliers.
-However, excluding these outliers also excludes the extreme values of response $Y$.
-Therefore, we apply normal score transformation.
+Figures \ref{fig4} and \ref{fig5} show the three-dimensional scatter plots of each $(X_j, T, Y)$ for male and female, respectively.
+As shown in these figures, the predictors $X_1$, $X_2$, $X_3$ and $X_4$ had many outliers.
+However, excluding these outliers also excludes the extreme values of the response $Y$.
+Therefore, we apply the normal score transformation to $X_j$.
 That is, if $X_{ij}$ is the $R_{ij}$-th largest in the $j$th predictor sample $\{X_{ij}\}_{i=1}^n$, $X_{ij}$ is redefined as

-where all observations are jittered by uniform noise before applying the normal score transformation and $\Phi(\cdot)$ is a cumulative distribution function of a standard normal.
-Consequently, the redefined predictors $X_1,X_2,X_3$ and $X_4$ are normally distributed.
-Wang and Tsai (2009) applied a similar transformation to the analysis of real data.
+where all observations are jittered by uniform noise before applying the normal score transformation.
+Consequently, the redefined predictors $X_1$, $X_2$, $X_3$, and $X_4$ are normally distributed.
+Wang and Tsai (2009) applied a similar transformation in their analysis of real data.

-We assume that the conditional distribution function of $Y$ given $({\bf{X}},T)=({\bf{x}},t)$ satisfies
+We assume that the conditional distribution function of $Y$ given $({\bf{X}}, T)=({\bf{x}}, t)$ satisfies

-where $\mathcal{L}(\cdot;{\bf{x}},t)$ is a slowly varying function satisfying (\ref{2.1.2}) and
+where $\mathcal{L}(\cdot; {\bf{x}}, t)$ is a slowly varying function satisfying (\ref{2.1.2}), and